 The bag limit of one antlerless deer per day will not count towards the hunter's annual deer season bag limit.
 Also, an antlerless deer taken during the Youth, Class Q and Class XS season does not count toward the requirement to kill an antlerless deer before killing a second antlered deer in counties listed on page 15.
 A Class N or NN stamp is not required by youth hunters hunting during this special split antlerless season.
-A Class N stamp is not required by seniors with a Class XS license.
-Each deer taken must be field tagged (see page 14) and electronically registered within 24 hours of the close of each portion of this special split season and before hunting an additional deer.
+A Class N stamp is not required by seniors with a Class XS license and by hunters with a Class Q permit.
+Each deer taken must be field tagged (see page 13) and electronically registered within 24 hours of the close of each portion of this special split season and before hunting an additional deer.